World Heritage Site Shirakawa-go tour guide

 Expedia

-I went to the World Heritage Site Shirakawa-go in winter season which is well known as heavy snowfall area.
+I went to the World Heritage Site Shirakawa-go in the winter season which is well-known as a heavy snowfall area.

 Shirakawa-go is located in Gifu prefecture.

-I wish I can also inform what had been changed by COVID-19 and also want introduce how to have fun at mysterious Shirakawa-go covered snow since I saw some tourist who were in bit trouble there.
+I wish I could also inform you what has been changed by COVID-19 and also want to introduce how to have fun in the mysterious Shirakawa-go covered snow since I saw some tourists who were in a bit of trouble there.

 This trip purpose was